Maxqia/PoreRT/README.md

 ## Licensing

-PoreRT's source code is made available under the [MIT license](http://opensource.org/licenses/MIT).
+PoreRT's source code is made available under the [MIT](http://opensource.org/licenses/MIT) and [AGPLv3](https://opensource.org/licenses/AGPL-3.0) licenses.
 You may do as you wish with the source within its bounds.

 `.patch` files for Bukkit are made available under the [GPLv3](http://opensource.org/licenses/gpl-3.0.html).

-PoreRT's distribution is made available under the [GPLv3](http://opensource.org/licenses/gpl-3.0.html).
+PoreRT's distribution is made available under the [AGPLv3](https://opensource.org/licenses/AGPL-3.0).